Here's where Canadians can now watch the top-tier English football league.

 Although Sony later reached an agreement to co-produce this particular set of films with Marvel Studios, Sony (through Columbia) retains the distribution rights, so it has the final say on when, and how, No Way Home will be distributed.

-In Canada, PVOD rentals typically retail for about $24.99 initially, but the price usually comes down over time, if you're willing to wait a few extra weeks.
+In Canada, digital sales are starting at about $24.99 initially, but the price usually comes down over time.

 When will "Spider-Man: No Way Home" be available for subscription streaming in Canada?